Call (303) 775-3221 Free Estimate

 Subpanels for detached structures

-Pool houses, detached garages, workshops, and backyard offices all need dedicated circuits.
-A subpanel fed from the main panel (or from a new 400-amp service) handles the load for these structures.
+Detached garages, workshops, and outbuildings all need dedicated circuits.
+A subpanel fed from the main panel handles the load for these structures.
+If the main panel is already close to capacity, the main service may need attention first.

 Cherry Hills Village